by Prof. Huan Nguyen, Director, and Dr. Ramona Trestian, LDTRC

 5G offers great potential for new business cases.
 The requirements of various services create many constraints for the network deployment.
 In the context of each business case, each provider requires different objectives which can be conflicting.
 Thus, deploying an optimized 5G network in one go is an impossible task due to its complexity, including the lack of data, e.g., user behaviours and channel characteristics, to optimize the network.
 The unavailability of a sufficient amount of accurate data prior to the deployment plan becomes a bottleneck.
 The 5G DT architecture could minimize the human involvement in the design and validation of the physical network, which brings two-fold benefits: lower labour costs and less human errors.
 As such, one example is the recently proposed open architecture RAN of 5G (O-RAN).

-Full version of the work will be available here for download soon.
+[Updated]: Full version of the work is now available here.